-Okay, for all you foodies out there (hi partner!), Harry’s Bar, created in 1924, will be a must see place to visit in Venice.
-After a morning of seeing Venice’s top sites, make your way to this historic Venice institution.
+Okay, for all you foodies out there (hi partner!), Harry’s Bar, created in 1924, will be a must-see place to visit in Venice.
+After a morning of viewing Venice’s top sites, make your way to this historic Venice institution.

 Note, Harry’s is not a plush or nicely decorated bar or even a bar with a nice view, people come here to experience the richly steeped history of the place and enjoy a cocktail and a bite.
 Will you pay exorbitant prices?
 Yup.
 But, just like Caffe Florian, it’s a quintessential Venice experience.